EmiPhil/dynamic-rbac/documentation/usage/can-user-x-do-action-y.md

 ### What About Inheritance?

-\_Ha! \_You are thinking.
 We still haven't remade that big ugly hydrate function from the first tutorial.
 Where do we put our hydrator in this Can function?

 ```js
 lonamic.can(user.role, 'post:read').then(console.log) // true